-1) Take a standard sized paper towel.
+Take a standard sized paper towel.
 Wet it with warm water (you don’t want to get it chilled).

 Slowly chip some of the shell away.
 Pay attention to if you see any blood.
 If you do, stop.
 The chick needs more time before it hatches.

-3) Once you get the shell removed on part, you may need to wet the membrane to start peeling it back.
+Once you get the shell removed on part, you may need to wet the membrane to start peeling it back.
 Especially if the chick is shrink wrapped.
 Because you will need to get it wet enough to peel off the chicks fluff.